vdhamer/Photo-Club-Hub/.github/README.md

 <ul><details><summary>Details (click to expand)</summary></p>

 Here is a schematic representation of the `Portfolios` screen.
-This view puts the photo club first, and then zooms into club members and their work:
+This screen puts the photo club first, and then allows you to select club members and their work:

 * photo club _Clickers_ (hosted on `www.PhotoClubClickers.com`)
   * member __Bill__